angrybacon/doomsday-wiki/markdown/articles/2020/08/16/gangsta-trippin.md

 ### Free 'Cycling Effects'

 This next pair are mostly unique to Doomsday however {{Death's Shadow}}
-based decks will also make use of one of them.
+based decks (and some Dredge decks) will also make use of one of them.
 These are 'free' cycling cards that have little to no relevant text outside of their cycling abilities (other than some specific circumstances).
 Their use is almost always to provide a {0} mana draw effect after Doomsday has resolved.

 #### {{Street Wraith}}